katurn1/Presidential_Tweets_NLP_Analysis/README.md

 <img width="891" alt="topics over time" src="https://user-images.githubusercontent.com/87869709/175753787-a15a6945-55f0-4fee-8b5f-4791de9416e4.png">

+Here we see spikes with a similar slope in tweets for the topics 'Presidential', 'Trump Speaks Out', and 'Trump Being Trump'.
+The timeline coincides with when Trump started to speak out on Twitter and through his candidacy for president.
+In the second half of his presidency we see a spike in the amount of tweets for all topics.

 ### Average Compound Sentiment Score
 Here is the average Sentiment score for before and after Trump became president.

 <img width="662" alt="Screen Shot 2022-06-24 at 9 47 21 PM" src="https://user-images.githubusercontent.com/87869709/175753700-b8ee0843-e481-432a-a286-79095419080b.png">

+Overall Trump's tweets were positive but somewhat less after he became president.

 ### Average Compound Sentiment Over Time
+Here we see Trump's tweets displayed overtime, group together by week, and shows when he was a civilian, candidate, and president.

 <img width="1343" alt="compound over time" src="https://user-images.githubusercontent.com/87869709/175753821-1865e26c-d102-4963-9efa-e45c9c8dc771.png">

+**Civilian:**
+- In the begining of his tweet history we see big jumps in +/- for the tweets.
+This is because Trump is tweeting less but when he does the tweets tend to be very positive or negative.
+- The highest positive point (0.971) of trumps Twitter history happens in this time, and it's a tweet wishing everyone a merry Christmas.
+- Trumps most negative point (-0.236) happens while he is still a civilian.
+Several things coincide with this timeframe.
+1. July 4, 2011 Fox News gets Hacked
+2. July 6, First "Twitter Presidental Town Hall" hosted by Jack Dorsey (co-founder and former CEO of Twitter) with President Obama
+3. This is the first time we see Trump's raw and unfiltered political critique of Obama.
+4. Over the following feew months Trump overtly criticizes Obama and Republicans.
+5. This is when we start to see his Twitter following start to swell
+1. July 4, 2011 Fox News gets Hacked

 ## Key Takeaways
 - Overall Trump tweets are not super negative